raul23/SimulRPi/README.rst

 - LEDs by displaying small dots blinking on the terminal along with their GPIO \
   pin number.

-When a LED is turned on, it is shown as a small red circle on the terminal.
+When a LED is turned on, it is shown as a red dot in the terminal.
 The package `pynput`_ is used to monitor the keyboard for any pressed key.

 **Example: terminal output**